Being a doctor requires a wide range of skills and abilities, not just medical knowledge.

 - Detailing leadership and initiative in healthcare management: The resume details leadership roles and initiatives, such as spearheading public health initiatives, leading cross-functional teams, and initiating continuous education programs.
 This demonstrates the applicant's strong leadership skills and their proactive approach to healthcare management and education.

-How to format a doctor resume
+How to Format a Doctor resume

 Format is the first thing recruiters notice when they look at a resume.
 Make a good impression and demonstrate your organizational skills with a doctor’s resume that’s clear and easy to read.